 Description: This evergreen coniferous tree is 30-80' tall, forming a short trunk and a crown that is ovoid, oblongoid, or conical in shape.
 The trunk is usually undivided at the base, although it may form 2 or more major branches above that are ascending.
 Smaller branches are more or less widely spreading, while young twigs are abundantly branched in various directions.
 Trunk bark is usually reddish brown, thin, and fibrous, tearing off in linear strips; on older slow-growing trees, it may become more gray and thick.
 Branch bark is brown or reddish brown and slightly flaky or bumpy, while young twigs are green and angular (they are largely hidden by the abundant leaves).
 Eastern Red Cedar produces two kinds of leaves: awl-shaped and scale-shaped.
 Awl-shaped leaves occur on trees only 1-3 years old and sometimes on older trees where there are vigorous shoots.
 Scale-shaped leaves are found on older trees (exceeding 3 years), where they are the dominant type of leaf.
 Awl-shaped leaves are 3-12 mm.
 (1/8–1/2") long and linear in shape, while scale-shaped leaves are 1.5-3 mm.
 (1/16–1/8") long and lanceolate-ovate in shape.
 Both types of leaves are hairless and they become dark green at maturity.
 The awl-shaped leaves are usually arranged oppositely in 2 or 4 ranks along the twigs, while the scale-shaped leaves are arranged oppositely in 4 appressed overlapping ranks.

 Eastern Red Cedar is dioecious, producing pollen cones (male flowers) and seed cones (female flowers & fruits) on separate trees.
-The yellowish pollen cones are about 3 mm. long (1/8") and oblongoid to ovoid in shape; they are typically produced in large groups.
+The yellowish pollen cones are about 3 mm.
+(1/8") long and oblongoid to ovoid in shape; they are typically produced in large groups.
 They release their pollen to the wind during the spring and cross-pollinate the seed cones.
 The seed cones are initially green, but they later become pale blue from a waxy coating during the fall.
-Individual seed cones are about ¼" across, globoid, and berry-like in appearance; they are fleshy, sweet-tasting, and resinous.
-Each seed cone typically contains 1-2 bony seeds about 1/8" long (rarely there are 3-4 seeds).
+Individual seed cones are about ¼" across, globoid, and berry-like in appearance; they are waxy-fleshy, sweet-tasting, and resinous.
+Each seed cone typically contains 1-2 bony seeds about 1/8" (3 mm.) long (rarely there are 3-4 seeds).
 The woody root system is shallow and spreading.
 This tree reproduces by reseeding itself.

 Cultivation: The preference is full sun, mesic to dry conditions, and nutrient-poor soil containing gravel, sand, clay, or rocky material.
 Eastern Red Cedar is more tolerant of alkaline soil than most conifers.
 Under favorable conditions, it can be a relatively long-lived tree (up to 300 years, or more), but some trees die out at a comparatively young age from insects, disease, storm-damage, or competition from other species of trees.
 Because Eastern Red Cedar is an alternate host of a fungal disease, cedar-apple rust, it may not be desirable to plant this tree near apples and crab apples.